nginx/unit-docs/source/configuration.rst

         :samp:`https`, or :samp:`on`.

     * - :samp:`source` (required)
-      - String or array of strings, defines :ref:`address-based patterns
+      - String or an array of strings; defines :ref:`address-based patterns
         <configuration-routes-matching-patterns>` for trusted addresses; the
         replacement occurs only if the source IP of the request is a :ref:`match <configuration-routes-matching-resolution>`.